ssaad5678/Meta-GANs-for-Progressive-Image-Processing/README.md

 ## Description ℹ️

-This is an Implementation of for the paper [Link]
+This is an Implementation of for the paper [https://www.ijaresm.com/uploaded_files/document_file/Syed_Saad_Quadri9Ygx.pdf]

 ## Description 📝